dechavezv/Hoffman2_Notes/README.md

 `qalter -l h_data=4000M,highp=true,h_rt=288:00:00 jobnumber`
 where 288:00:00 is no larger than the maximum highp h_rt value.
 In our case no more than 336:00:00

 **What queues can I run my jobs in?**
 `qquota` #If no resources are in use at the moment, qquota will not return any information.

-After you have start runing a job use the folowing to now **how much memory you should request**
+After you have start runing a job use the folowing to know **how much memory you should request**
 `qacct -j job_ID`

 You can find the maximum allowed time with: